In this section you are going to learn how to configure other commonly-used WordPress widgets.

 Find a Pages widget in the Available Widgets section …

-Drag the Pages widget to your active widget section …
+Drag the Pages widget to your sidebar widget section …

 (Adding a Pages widget to the sidebar area)

-The Pages widget lets you configure the following settings:
+The Pages widget lets you configure the following options:

-- Exclude: Use this setting to prevent pages from showing on the sidebar (3) …
+- Exclude: Hide selected pages on the sidebar area (3) …

 (Pages Widget settings)

 By default, pages will be listed by title in alphabetical order.
 If you want to display pages using one of the other options, then choose a different method in the Sort by: drop-down menu …

 (WordPress Pages Widget settings – item sorting options)

 To exclude certain pages from showing to your visitors, enter their Page Ids separated by commas into the Exclude field …

 For a tutorial about how to find a WordPress post or page ID, go here: Finding WordPress Page And Post IDs